TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### SubSortByNumSteps

+When enabled, the number of taps and holds in a chart are also taken into account when sorting by chart type and meter.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### SuperMeterPercentChange

+Determines how much gets added to the Rave Mode's "Super Meter" (Charges attacks on the opponent).

 Default values: